 Videos on financial support

-Our webinar on financial packages, furloughing and retaining your staff, and paying associates in NHS and mixed practice is now available to watch in four edited videos.
-We have also made available the slideshow that our expert advisors referred to during the webinar.
+on financial packages, furloughing and retaining your staff, and paying associates in NHS and mixed practice is now available to watch in four edited videos.
+We have also made available the slideshow that our expert advisors referred to

 Pay dispute resolution service for associates

 Corporate bodies and practice owners with NHS contracts will continue to be paid on the condition (among others) that they pass on income due to associates.
 If you encounter issues, we will take them up on your behalf.
 See more about logging your pay dispute with us.

 We've put together guidance on how to conduct a remote consultation with your patients

 and avoid some of the common pitfalls.

 We created a risk assessment to support members in providing urgent care

 .
 We've also updated it with guidance on record-keeping for NHS practices and triaging.

 It's important that private practices have access to an NHS email account.
 Without one, it will make it much harder for you to be able to make referrals to UDCs and issue prescriptions.
 To set it up you need to answer 14 questions on data management and security.
 Here's our guide on how best to answer these questions